Let’s talk about the “C” word.

 From Cultural Facade to Cultural Practice

 Most business leaders cannot explain their company culture in the context of business impact or outcomes because they have failed to operationalize their culture.
-In other words, they never attempted to connect a genuine value and belief system as a framework for how individuals should behave and interact with one another to drive effective decision making to influence specific business outcomes.
+In other words, they have never attempted to connect a genuine value and belief system as a framework for how individuals should behave and interact with one another to drive effective decision making to influence specific business outcomes.

 The Purpose of Your Culture